 6. Store List

-[dokan-stores]: This shortcode is used to lists all the stores available on the site on a single page.
+[dokan-stores]: This shortcode is used to list all the stores available on the site on a single page.

-[dokan-stores orderby=”registered”]: This will be used to categorize the order based on the vendor registration date.
+[dokan-stores orderby=” registered”]: This will be used to categorise the order based on the vendor registration date.

 10. Store_id wise